Supersonic Festival 2017

 A great little band that should really get much bigger.

 Last band of the day are what we have come to see today.
-The Bug has been at every Supersonic I have been to in one Supersonic_17062017_Fighting-Boredom-58guise or another and so has Justin Broadrick.
+The Bug has been at every Supersonic I have been to in one guise or another and so has Justin Broadrick.
 But this is special, this is them together for the first time to my knowledge since Techno Animal.
 They have called this project Zonal and we are ready for the bass.

 Red light and smoke fill the stage and beyond as digital throbbing and a high pitched whine fills me.
 The beat starts and it’s immense.
 There are snatches of Godflesh guitar, blasting through the beat that goes on, slow and steady but sounding like it wants to move faster.
 The music just keeps growing.
 It reflects broken concrete housing estates, broken and burned playgrounds and motorways choked with abandoned rusted cars, a soundtrack for the end of humanity.
 It sounds like oblivion, like the end.